Diesel Replacement Rebate

 Review a sample application here: Sample Application

 Eligible Participants: Public and private organizations within the State of Hawaii with eligible projects are encouraged to apply.
-State employees and contractors are not eligible.
+State employees are not eligible.

 Funds will be reserved for eligible projects on a first come, first served basis.